addl/flask_blog/entries/flask_i18n_es.md

-## In this post
+# I18N con Flask y Babel

-1. Install flask-babel extension
+1. Instalar extension flask-babel extension

 2. To notice that flask-bable is just an extension, the package Babel is an standalone module to work with i18n